Are Skechers Good for Feet? Podiatrist’s Verdict: 4 Models to Buy (and the Lines to Avoid)

 Skechers Line Insole/Support Heel Counter Best For Avoid If Podiatrist Rating

-Arch Fit (Slip-Ins Arch Fit, Arch Fit Glide-Step) Removable Arch Fit insole with structured arch support + metatarsal dome; podiatrist-developed with 120 DPMs Firm — semi-rigid; good motion control Mild plantar fasciitis; general foot fatigue; workers on hard floors; seniors needing arch support; custom orthotic users (removable insole) Severe overpronation (needs dedicated stability category); Morton’s neuroma (toe box not wide enough) ⭐⭐⭐⭐ — Genuinely recommended; best Skechers line for foot health
+Arch Fit (Slip-Ins Arch Fit, Arch Fit Glide-Step) Removable Arch Fit insole with structured arch support + metatarsal dome; podiatrist-developed with 120 DPMs Firm — semi-rigid; good motion control Mild plantar fasciitis; general foot fatigue; workers on hard floors; seniors needing arch support; custom orthotic users (removable insole) Severe overpronation (needs dedicated stability category); Morton’s neuroma (toe box too narrow in most models — the Big Appeal Wide Fit is the exception) ⭐⭐⭐⭐ — Genuinely recommended; best Skechers line for foot health

 GoWalk 7 Comfort Pillar Technology (flexible, no structured arch support) Soft — flexible heel; minimal motion control Light indoor walking; casual daily use; no significant foot condition Plantar fasciitis; flat feet; overpronation; long-distance walking; standing all day ⭐⭐ — Comfortable for normals; inappropriate for foot conditions